-As we all know, most of our urban lives are somewhat sedentary.
+Our urban lives are somewhat sedentary.
 As a matter of fact, we sit on our butts for way too many hours, allowing them to spread.
+Sitting in a car can wreak havoc on your body.
 Sitting is by far the worst position for most people with back pain, especially if you have a bulging or herniated disc.
 Therefore desk work, driving in a car and traveling in an airplane range from frustrating to excruciating.

-As a physical therapist, we focus on the mechanical aspects of the spine.
+As a physical therapist, we hear all too often that back pain is worse while driving in the car or sitting on a plane.
+We can help by focusing on the mechanical aspects of the spine.
 It is the one area that we can affect and change.
 Most people in today's society have extremely poor posture.
-This poor posture goes hand in hand with pathetic core support.
+Poor posture goes hand in hand with poor core support.
 (Translate--- weak muscles!)

 Practice in your car, YES... while driving.

-Actually start before you drive.
-When you get into the car, set your seat at a comfortable distance from the wheel.
-Not right on top of the wheel but no slumping while driving.
-You know how all the kids (especially the boys) drive.
-They have the seat back so far down that they can actually look out the back window from the front seat.
+Get into your car and set your seat at a comfortable distance from the wheel.
+You don't need to be right on top of the wheel but no slumping while driving.
+Some people have the seat back so far down that they can actually look out the back window from the front seat.
 This puts your spine in such a flexed position that you might as well drive straight to the hospital if you have back pain.
-This older man isn't doing much better!
+This gentleman in the picture isn't doing much better!

-Getting back on track....... when your seat is set correctly, close enough so your leg doesn't have to reach for the pedals, start the process.
+Get your seat close enough so your leg doesn't have to reach for the pedals.